elias-at-chalmers/mop-lecture_notes-mirror/lecture04_GPIO_and_C_intro.md

 ### Turning on the LED
 Now that the configuration is done, all we have to do is set bit 6 in the *out data* register for GPIO Port D. We look at the [QuickGuide](TODO_nolinkyet) again (or the snippet above) to see that the *base address* for GPIO Port D is still `0x40011400`, and that the *offset* for the out data register, `OUTDR`, is `0xC`.
 So the address to `GPIOD_OUTDR` is `0x40011400 + 0xC` = `0x4001140C`.

-We want to set bit 6 (the seventh bit) to make pin 6 go to 3.3V and turn on the LED:
+We want to set bit 6 to make pin 6 go to 3.3V and turn on the LED:

 ```
 la t0, 0x4001140C  # Address to GPIOD_OUTDR to t0